Elysium-Labs-EU/juno-core/README.md

 3. Create a file called `.env` in the root of the project
 4. Set up the backend server via the steps [here](https://github.com/Elysium-Labs-EU/juno-backend-service/blob/main/README.md)
 5. Add `VITE_BACKEND_URL=YOUR_BACKEND_URL` to the `.env` file - the current default is `http://localhost:5001`
+6. If you wish to work with our hosted cloud backend, so you don't have to manage the backend you have to set: `VITE_USE_LOCAL_FRONTEND_CLOUD_BACKEND=true` and `VITE_BACKEND_URL=https://juno-backend-service-dev.herokuapp.com`.
-6. All the other values given as an example in `.env.example` are optional.
+7. All the other values given as an example in `.env.example` are optional.
-7. Run the app via `yarn start`.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+8. Run the app via `yarn start`.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser

 ## Contributing